 Due from Foundation is comprised of demand deposits with financial institutions.
+Due to Foundation is comprised of funds owing to Foundation through financial institutions.

 Cash, except cash with the custodian, is not held in the legal name of the Plan.
-The Plan has agreed on an intercompany cash agreement in which the Foundation maintains a collective cash account for the participating legal entities.
+The Plan has agreed on an intercompany cash agreement in which the Foundation maintains a collective cash account for the participating legal entities ("the Plans").
 A separate account ledger exists for each Plan and each transaction is recorded in the respective Plans' sub-ledger.
-Each Plan only has access to an interest in its share of the cash as determined under the intercompany cash agreement.
+Each Plan only has access to and an interest in its share of the cash as determined under the intercompany cash agreement.